FRIDAY & SATURDAY: RCPD road restrictions on Moro & 12th St start at 11 PM.

 Fremont Street

-This project includes a complete reconstruction of Fremont Street, a new, upsized water transmission main to serve Aggieville and the surrounding neighborhoods, and upgraded pedestrian amenities.
+This project included a complete reconstruction of Fremont Street, a new, upsized water transmission main to serve Aggieville and the surrounding neighborhoods, and upgraded pedestrian amenities.

 Improvement Benefits